orangeturtle739/bluehunters/README.md

 where $A$ and $n$ are RF propagation parameters in dBm, $d$ is distance in meters, and RSSI is the measured RSSI in dBm. [^signalstrength]
 We experimented with RSSI measurements to determine how well they worked by taking 2 Bluetooth modules, and measuring the RSSI while changing the distance between them.
-One remained stationary on the floor, and the other we moved away from it, 1 floor tile (each floor tile is a 1 foot square) at a time.
+One remained stationary on the floor and the other was moved away from it 1 floor tile (each floor tile is a 1 foot square) at a time.
 At each point, we took 3 RSSI measurements and averaged them.
 The graph below displays the results:

 ![](rssi-chart.png)